This post may contain affiliate links. See our disclosure policy.

 Instant Pot Roast Gravy

 Making gravy in the Instant Pot is a breeze.
 The easiest method is to remove the pot roast and vegetables when they are done cooking, then switch the cook setting to “sauté”.
 If there aren’t enough beef drippings to make a gravy, add some beef broth.
-Combine a little water and some corn starch in a liquid measuring cup to form a cornstarch slurry.
+Combine a little cold water and a couple tablespoons cornstarch in a liquid measuring cup or small bowl to form a cornstarch slurry.
 When the drippings and broth start to simmer, whisk in the cornstarch mixture a little at a time until it becomes a gravy consistency.
 Simmer about three minutes, adding more beef broth to thin if needed.
 Add salt, black pepper, and a little garlic powder to taste.

 Tips For Making Pot Roast

-- Easy Freezing: If you have leftovers, roast can easily be shredded and frozen to eat at a later date.
-Just remove any vegetables (potatoes and carrots don’t freeze well) and place in a Ziplock bag or a freezer-safe, airtight container to freeze.
+• Easy Freezing: If you have leftovers, roast can easily be shredded and frozen to eat at a later date.
+Just remove any vegetables (potatoes and carrots don’t freeze well) and place leftover pot roast in a Ziplock bag or a freezer-safe, airtight container to freeze.
 When ready to reheat, thaw in the refrigerator overnight and reheat or add to your favorite shredded beef recipes.

 Frequently Asked Questions